 This privilege may be granted for general undergraduate deficiency courses or elective courses not used for the M.A. degree.
 In each case the student will need the approval of an advisor and the instructor of the course before the pass/fail option is granted.
 Students entering with an undergraduate deficiency in Bible must take the courses for a letter grade.
 Under the pass/fail option a student must receive a regular grade of B- or better in order to receive a pass "P" grade in a graduate course.
 Therefore, the possible grades for a pass/fail course are P (pass), C (calculated in GPA) and F (failure).
 The form for requesting the pass/fail option can be found at www.wheaton.edu/Academics/Services/Registrar/Forms/Graduate-Forms.
 See Registrar’s Calendar for deadlines for submission to the Registrar’s Office.

 By affirmation of the Wheaton College Community Covenant, all students, faculty, and staff are expected to understand and subscribe to the ideal of academic integrity and to take personal responsibility and accountability for their work.
 Academic dishonesty is a serious offense against an academic community and against the standards of excellence, integrity, and behavior expected of its members.
 Academic dishonesty degrades the educational and research mission of the College.
 Truth and honesty are to be followed in all academic endeavors, including the taking of examinations and in the preparation of class reports and papers.
 Areas of concern related to academic integrity include plagiarism, cheating, fabrication of information or data, unauthorized collaboration, lying, defrauding, misrepresentation, or deception related to assigned or voluntary academic work.
-The definition of academic dishonesty, the method for reporting violations, and the procedures of the disciplinary process are stated in the “Policy on Academic Honesty” in the Student Handbook, available in the Graduate Student Services office.
+The definition of academic dishonesty, the method for reporting violations, and the procedures of the disciplinary process are stated in the “Policy on Academic Honesty” in the Student Handbook on the internet or on the intranet (authentication required).

 For academic discourse, spoken and written, the faculty expects students to use gender inclusive language for human beings.